xrdocs/design/_blogs/2022-12-01-cst-srv6-addition.md

 |ZZ|02|Domain 102|
 |NN|15|Node assigned identifier 15|

-This allows each domain's SRv6 SIDs to be summarized per flex-algo at the /40 length.
+This allows each domain's SRv6 SIDs to be summarized per flex-algo at the /40 prefix length.

 ## Router Configuration